 He attended Brooks Institute of Photography in Santa Barbara, California and simultaneously worked as a staff photographer at the Santa Barbara News Press.
 Contacts made with President Reagan’s press pool helped solidify relationships that would launch a freelance career in Washington DC which included The Washington Post, The Associated Press, TIME Magazine and Sports Illustrated.

-Connections in Washington D.C. found him a position in niche media with The Army Times Publishing Company.
+Connections in Washington D.C. found him a position with The Army Times Publishing Company.
 News coverage included the invasion of Panama, the Gulf War, unrest in Bosnia and humanitarian aid in Somalia.
 He found balance to the world of military coverage by shooting freelance sport assignments for Allsport Photography.

 Tours de France Covered